 To get a deeper understanding of how these entries work, it can be helpful to consider a few typical scenarios.

 For example, let’s say your accounting year ends on December 31st.
 You order $17,000 worth of widgets from your supplier during the first week of December, and will be billed in January.

 When you accrue the expense by placing your order, you create an entry that looks something like this:

 In January, you create a reversing entry at the start of the new accounting period.
-The original $17,000 expense remains in the income statement in December, and creates a negative $17,000 expense in January’s income statement:
+The original $17,000 expense from the end of the previous accounting period remains in the income statement in December as part of the closing entries, and creates a negative $17,000 expense in January’s income statement: